 Q: What are the incentives for keeping MOC tokens?

 A: First, you’ll be able to participate in the governance of the DAO.
-Second, from the financial standpoint, MOCs can be used, and burned, to pay fees for trading operations at a lower rate than if fees are paid with BTC.
+Second, from the financial standpoint, MOCs can be used to pay fees for trading operations at a lower rate than if fees are paid with BTC.
 The MOC Holders will also be able to run an Oracle that will provide BTC prices and other data to the platform and get a reward for doing this.

 Q: Who are the team behind Money on Chain?